Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

  ## Collector:

- A collector is the middleman which recieves the data from applications, filters it(filters bad data and combines related data) and then sends it back to the backend (database, observability platforms(eg. Grafana, Datadog).
+ A collector is the middleman that receives the data from applications, filters it(filters bad data and combines related data), and then sends it back to the backend (database, observability platforms, eg, Grafana, Datadog).

- Problems with sending back the data to the backend is that every app should know how to filter, batch and send data, gets all data including garbage data, want to use new backend then have to change every app, and if backend is down      data is lost.
+ Problems with sending back the data to the backend are that every app should know how to filter, batch, and send data, get all data, including garbage data, want to use a new backend, then have to change every app, and if the backend is down, data is lost.

  ## Collection models:

- ### Agent Based Collection:
+ ### Agent-Based Collection:

  Install an agent(small program) on app/host.

- Agent has direct access to the app's code
+ The agent has direct access to the app's code

  Data is extracted early, before wasting resources

  Can make smart decisions about what to keep

- Example: Datadog agent, OpenTelemetry Collector running as agent
+ Example: Datadog agent, OpenTelemetry Collector running as an agent

 ### Agentless Collection:

- Collector which pulls data from app/host without installing anything on them.
+ A collector that pulls data from the app/host without installing anything on it.

- App exposes matrics endpoint for the collectors to read the data periodically without caring who else is reading this data.
+ App exposes the matrics endpoint for the collectors to read the data periodically without caring who else is reading this data.

 ### eBPF-based collection:

- Monitoring happens at kernel level.
-It works like eBPF program runs inside the kernel and automatically see all network call, system call and events without touching the code.
+ Monitoring happens at the kernel level.
+It works like an eBPF program runs inside the kernel and automatically sees all network calls, system calls, and events without touching the code.

  Complete visibility: Sees everything